joordy/PhotoPaint-PWA/README.md

 ## 🔦 **Description**

 In this course I'll learn how to create a Progressive Web Application from scratch.
-I use client-sideHTML, CSS and Vanilla JavaScript, together with a NodeJS server with the Express framework and express-handlebars templating language.
+I use client-side HTML, CSS and Vanilla JavaScript, together with a NodeJS server with the Express framework and Express-Handlebars templating language.
 With the usage of these languages, we create a complete application with offline-usages.
 The data is retrieved from a self-selected API and displayed inside the interface.

 ---